 His colourful neon and geometric black and white images seamlessly mutate and transform into fantastical imaginings.

 If you see nothing else, you have to make your way down to the harbour or Circular Quay.
 View this free and totally mesmerizing artwork.

 2- Vivid Sydney Harbour, Harbour Bridge, Circular Quay – ‘Skylark’

 Vivid Sydney Harbour comes alive as numerous Harbour City Ferries also join in the festivities.

-A satellite grid in 2018 coordinated changing of colors on illuminated vessels.
+A satellite grid in 2018 coordinated changing of colours on illuminated vessels.

-As parts of the grid were crossed, their colors changed accordingly.
+As parts of the grid were crossed, their colours changed accordingly.
 All this is enhanced by reflections on the water.